pirovc/ganon/README.md

 - build and classify at different taxonomic levels, file, sequence, strain/assembly or custom specialization
 - perform [hierarchical classification](#multiple-and-hierarchical-classification): use several databases in any order
 - report the lowest common ancestor (LCA) but also multiple and unique matches for every read
-- generate reports and tables for multi-sample studies with filter and further customizations
+- generate reports and tables for multi-sample studies with filters and further customizations

 ganon achieved very good results in [our own evaluations](https://dx.doi.org/10.1093/bioinformatics/btaa458) but also in independent evaluations: [LEMMI](https://lemmi-v1.ezlab.org/), [LEMMI v2](https://lemmi.ezlab.org/) and [CAMI2](https://dx.doi.org/10.1038/s41592-022-01431-4)